-Cohen Milstein represents the Plumbers & Pipefitters National Pension Fund (the “Fund” or “Plaintiff”) in the Fund’s role as Lead Plaintiff in a securities fraud class action lawsuit against two former executives, Kevin Davis and Amir Rosenthal (the “Defendants”), of the now-bankrupt sports equipment and apparel company Performance Sports Group (“PSG”).
+Cohen Milstein represents the United Association National Pension Fund, formerly known as the Plumbers & Pipefitters National Pension Fund, (the “Fund” or “Plaintiff”) in the Fund’s role as Lead Plaintiff in a securities fraud class action lawsuit against two former executives, Kevin Davis and Amir Rosenthal (the “Defendants”), of the now-bankrupt sports equipment and apparel company Performance Sports Group (“PSG”).

 On April 14, 2020, Judge Gregory H. Woods of the U.S. District Court for the Southern District of New York issued an opinion and order denying Defendants’ motion to dismiss the amended complaint with respect to all but a few alleged misstatements, finding that the Fund had “plausibly alleged that Defendants failed to disclose an adverse material trend, made misleading statements regarding the nature and sources of PSG’s sales growth, and failed to make adequate risk disclosures in documents filed with the SEC.”